Karql/elastalert-kibana-plugin/README.md

 [docker-compose sample](https://github.com/nsano-rururu/elastalert-kibana-plugin/wiki/docker-compose-sample)

 ## Configuration
 By default the plugin will connect to `localhost:3030`.
-If your ElastAlert server is running on a different host or port add/change the following options in your `config/kibana.yml` file:
+If your ElastAlert server is running on a different host or port add/change the global environment variables in your configuration file:

 ```
-elastalert-kibana-plugin.serverHost: 123.0.0.1
-elastalert-kibana-plugin.serverPort: 9000
+PROTOCOL: http
+HOSTNAME: localhost
+PORT: 3030

 ```

 ## Contribution